SlowDash integrates Python scripts written by users, with features including:

 CMD?

 , respectively.
-Often write operations should wait for
+Often, write operations should wait for

-behaviors of the device, is to append OPC?
+the device, is to append OPC?

-to the command,
+to the command, as done in

-as done in the example.)
+the example.)

 Once you get the control node object, you can call